 21. See the timeless pyramids

-No travel bucket list can be complete without one of the greatest mysteries of all times.
-Even today we aren’t sure how did the ancient people with their limited tools managed to build these marvelous architecture creations.
-Just looking at the pyramids leaves you in awe.
-This is enough to fill your head with questions like who built it, when, why, etc?
+No travel bucket list can be complete without one of the greatest mysteries of all time.
+Even today we aren’t sure how did the ancient people with their limited tools manage to build these marvelous architecture creations.
+Just looking at the pyramids leaves you in awe and is enough to fill your head with questions like who built it, when, why, etc?

 22. Visit Easter Island Places you need to see before you die